ministryofjustice/check-financial-eligibility/README.md

 ## Integration tests (cucumber)

-Temp note: This branch holds cucumber tests that are a POC meant to replace the spreadsheet tests i.e., the above ispec tests.
-The tests are not fully converted as its a POC.
+The `features` folder holds two sample cucumber tests that are a POC for a future project to replace the above spreadsheet-based ispec tests.

 To run, ensure you have an instance of rails server running locally.
 Then run: